First presidency of John Mahama: Re-election

-John Mahama represented the National Democratic Congress (NDC) whiles Akufo-Addo was chosen once again as the presidential candidate of the New Patriotic Party during the 2016 general elections.
-On his third time representing the New Patriotic Party, Akufo-Addo defeated John Dramani Mahama in the first round (winning with 53.85% of the votes), which marked the first time in a Ghanaian presidential election that an opposition candidate won a majority outright in the first round.
+John Mahama represented the National Democratic Congress (NDC) while Akufo-Addo was chosen once again as the presidential candidate of the New Patriotic Party during the 2016 general election.
+Mahama was eligible for a second full term because he ascended as president six months before the end of Mills' term.
+In Ghana, a vice president who ascends to the presidency more than halfway into the term is eligible for two full terms in his own right.

+On his third time representing the New Patriotic Party, Akufo-Addo defeated Mahama in the first round (winning with 53.85% of the votes), which marked the first time in a Ghanaian presidential election that an opposition candidate won a majority outright in the first round.

 Coinciding parliamentary elections

 The election of Members of Parliament (MPs) to the 7th Parliament of the Fourth Republic was held on 7 December 2016.
 The Speaker is not an elected member of parliament though he/she is qualified to stand for election as such.
 There are a total of 275 constituencies in Ghana.
 45 new constituencies were created prior to the 2012 election.
 The 7th Parliament had its first sitting on Sunday 7 January 2017 shortly after midnight to elect a Speaker and Deputy Speakers as well as for the administration of oaths to the Speaker and Members of Parliament.
 Results from 238 constituencies are shown in the table below.